ranamkhalid/flightSchedule/README.md

   npm run dev

-Make sure you have node and express installed via npm install express and npm install node
+Make sure you have node and express installed via npm install express and npm install node Also, we are using cvs to html package so install it as follows. cd server npm install csv-filter-sort

 Data stored in csv files under "Data" folder.